daniel-s-ingram/disco/README.md

-# disco
+# disco: Project to learn BeautifulSoup and requests
 Displays statistics about a band's discography.
-This is a project to teach myself web scraping with BeautifulSoup and requests.
+Currently only extracts info about studio albums.

 To install the required libraries: